crappistmartin/crappistmartin.github.io/source/_posts/2015-04-12-heygate-viability-assessment-finally-revealed.md

 But why didn't the council's planning officers pick up on this and flag it up when the viability assessment was submitted?

+According to the council's Tribunal evidence, because of its highly confidential status only one planning officer was given access to the viability assessment.
+This planning officer
+Neither could she open it entirely because of her version of excel.
+Chinese Wall
+She sent it to the DVS - who were also not informed that 20% developers return had been agreed contractually.